Military Auto Relocation: The Complete PCS Vehicle Shipping Guide

 OCONUS Moves (Overseas)

-If you are ordered to a foreign country or non-continental US locations (like Hawaii, Alaska, or Guam), the government typically pays to ship one privately owned vehicle.
-You will usually be required to use a government-contracted Vehicle Processing Center (VPC).
-However, if you have a second vehicle, the government will not pay to ship it.
-You must pay out-of-pocket to transport that second car, or sell it.
+If you are ordered to a foreign country or non-continental US locations (Hawaii, Alaska, or Guam), the government typically pays to ship one privately owned vehicle through a government-contracted Vehicle Processing Center (VPC).
+If you have a second vehicle, you must pay out-of-pocket to transport it or sell it before departure.

 CONUS Moves (Domestic)

-For moves within the 48 contiguous states, the government generally does not pay to ship your vehicle.
-They expect you to drive it to your new duty station, and they will reimburse you for mileage and per diem.
+For moves within the 48 contiguous states, the government generally does not pay to ship your vehicle — they expect you to drive and reimburse you for mileage and per diem.
 However, there are exceptions:

-- Time Constraints: If you must report to your new station too quickly to drive safely.
+- Time Constraints: If you must report too quickly to drive safely.

-- Physical Inability: If medical reasons prevent you or your dependents from driving.
+- Physical Inability: If medical reasons prevent you or dependents from driving.

 - Change of Homeport: Common for Navy personnel when a ship changes its home base.